OS MasterMap: Integrated Transport Network Layer

-OS MasterMap® Integrated Transport Network™ (ITN) Layer maps Great Britain’s road network – from motorways to pedestrian streets.
-It contains attributes to enable the routing of vehicles, taking into account the limitations of the road network.
+OS MasterMap® Integrated Transport Network™ (ITN) Layer maps Great Britain’s road network – from motorways, pedestrian streets, parks, reserves to museums.
+It contains attributes to enable the routing of vehicles, taking into account the limitations of the road network in general.

 OS MasterMap Address Layer 2

 OS MasterMap Address Layer 2 is a dataset that describes the location of addresses.
 It is designed to be used as a means of geo-referencing addresses and attempts to improve on Address Point.
 Address Layer is a part of the National Spatial Address Infrastructure and contains National Land and Property Gazetteer attributes that classify properties.
-It is currently at the centre of a dispute between Ordnance Survey and Intelligent Addressing, the custodian of the National Land and Property Gazetteer dataset.
+It is currently at the center of a dispute between Ordnance Survey and Intelligent Addressing, the custodian of the National Land and Property Gazetteer dataset.

 Imagery Layer

-The Imagery layer is a national collection of 25cm resolution aerial photos.
+The Imagery layer is a national collection of 25 cm resolution aerial photos.

-Delivery of the data
+Delivery of the geographical data

-OS MasterMap data is in GML format.
-It is usually delivered as files compressed with gzip (giving them an extension 'gz').
+OS MasterMap's data is in GML format.
+It is usually delivered as files compressed with gzip (providing them an extension ".gz").

 Recently, Ordnance Survey has been trialing delivery of OS MasterMap data using WFS and WMS, in accordance with the Open Geospatial Consortium.
 This trial may even end up with automatic updates using WFS-T.

 Custodianship of the data

-Although branded like a commercial product, OS MasterMap is in fact the UK’s most complete, accurate and up-to-date geographic record.
+Although branded like a commercial product, OS MasterMap, is in fact the UK’s most complete, accurate and up-to-date geographic record.
 By moving to purely digital media for mapping, Ordnance Survey brings upon itself the responsibility of being the sole mandatory custodian of Great Britain's official maps.
-Previously, by virtue of being a publication on paper, a copy of every edition of every paper map published by Ordnance Survey would have been deposited, by law, with each of the six legal deposit libraries in the UK.
+Previously, by virtue of being a publication on paper, a copy of every edition of every paper map published by Ordnance Survey would have been deposited by law, with each of the six legal deposit libraries in the UK.
 Although there is no such law in place for digital maps, the Ordnance Survey makes annual 'snapshots' of the data and voluntarily deposits with the legal deposit libraries:

 The data, like any other, is susceptible to all the problems of computer data storage and digital preservation, for example: data corruption; the question of how often to take snapshots of the data (i.e. should every edit be recorded?); access to old versions of the data; practicable access to old versions of the data (after format changes, will new software be able to read old data?).